You’ve may have heard about it Grant Management.

-The new grant regulations are making a risk assessmentof Federal award recipients a requirement for Federal agencies prior to awarding any grants.
+That’s why the federal grant regulations make a risk assessment of federal award recipients a requirement for federal agencies before to awarding any grants.

-This means more people than ever before need to understand what goes into internal controls and how to make them effective to reduce risk and keep the grants well-managed.
+This risk focus means more people than ever before need to understand what goes into internal controls and how to make them effective in reducing risk and keeping the grants well-managed.

 So you may be thinking…NOW is the time to update or even create your first Grant Management Manual as a good first step.